 Arla Cahill Interviewed on Jersey Matters to Talk about Legal Remedies for School Bullying

 November 25, 2019Parents have legal remedies against bullying in schools on behalf of their children.
-Hear what Mandelbaum Barrett's Education Law Chair Arla Cahill has to say about New Jersey's Anti-Bullying Bill of Rights Act on a recent episode of Jersey Matters with Larry Mendte.
+Hear what Mandelbaum Barrett PC's Education Law Chair Arla Cahill has to say about New Jersey's Anti-Bullying Bill of Rights Act on a recent episode of Jersey Matters with Larry Mendte.

 Arla D. Cahill Has Been Appointed by the New Jersey Supreme Court to Serve as Vice Chair of the District V-B Ethics Committee for Essex County